FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 #### Third-party authorization with the Authorization Code grant

-The last mode we will cover as part of the authorization code grant workflow is the **Third-party authorization** mode.
+The last mode we will cover as part of the Authorization Code grant workflow is the **Third-party authorization** mode.
 This mode is the same as those above, but it requires slightly different handling of the tokens.
 Typically with this mode, the tokens we receive from the third-party need to be stored in our database.
 Doing so allows us to use them whenever we need to.

 In our example, we wanted to leverage the WUPHF API to send a WUPHF when the user completes a ToDo.
 In order to accomplish this, we need to store the access and refresh tokens we received from WUPHF in our database.
 Then when the user completes a ToDo, we can send the WUPHF.